 Additionally, proper waste management practices should be implemented to reduce pollution levels in ponds and rivers.
 The second strategy is to maximize productivity through appropriate crop rotation techniques as well as organic fertilizers and pest control measures.
 Finally, increased access to markets must be provided so small-scale farmers are able to get fair prices for their products.

-By implementing these strategies we can create long-term sustainability for pond-based farming in Nigeria while also providing opportunities for economic growth and development within rural communities.
+By implementing these strategies we can create long-term sustainability for pond-based farming in South Africa while also providing opportunities for economic growth and development within rural communities.

-In conclusion, pond-based aquaculture has the potential to be a sustainable and economically viable source of food production in Nigeria.
+In conclusion, pond-based aquaculture has the potential to be a sustainable and economically viable source of food production.
 The traditional practices employed by local farmers are admirable but may lack the necessary efficiency to make it truly viable.
 With innovative solutions such as introducing new species and improving water management techniques, we can turn this sector into an even more reliable industry.